djhmateer/djhmateer.github.io/_posts/2022-10-20-web archiving.md

 [https://specs.webrecorder.net/use-cases/0.1.0/#researcher-saves-an-article](https://specs.webrecorder.net/use-cases/0.1.0/#researcher-saves-an-article) - use cases

-My specific use case is for Human Rights Investigators who need to archive social media images / videos for later use to prove what has happened.
+My specific use cases are

+- for Human Rights Investigators who need to archive social media images / videos for later use to prove what has happened.
+- journalists who need to archive images/video to make sure they can use them in their stories (ie may disappear in a few days)

 ## Formats